 - Availability means that authorised users should be able to access the data if they need it for authorised purposes.

 Security procedures include:

-- Secure lockable desks and cupboards.
-Desks and cupboards should be kept locked if they hold confidential information of any kind.
+- Secure cupboards.
+Cupboards are be kept locked where they hold confidential information of any kind.
 Personal information is always considered confidential.

 - Methods of disposal.
-Paper documents should be shredded.
-Digital storage devices should be physically destroyed when they are no longer required.
+Paper documents are shredded before disposal.
+Digital storage devices are physically destroyed when they are no longer required.

 Transferring Personal Data To a Country Outside the EEA

 We may transfer any personal data we hold to a country outside the European Economic Area ("EEA"), provided that one of the following conditions applies:

 - The country to which the personal data are transferred ensures an adequate level of protection for the data subjects' rights and freedoms;

 - The data subject has given their consent;